top of page

 Secure, reliable transactions

-GoodFX's Letter of Credit (LC) serves as a guaranteed payment method, ensuring that funds are released only when the agreed-upon trade terms are met.
+Letter of Credit (LC) solutions sourced by GoodFX serve as a guaranteed payment method, ensuring that funds are released only when the agreed-upon trade terms are met.

 GFX_Icon_RGB.png